 You might just have difficulty communicating your needs and preferences about sex.
 Sex can feel like a taboo subject and it takes practice to be able to talk about it openly.

 Or you might have an overall communication problem in your marriage which makes sex and many other things difficult.

 Physical as well as verbal, good communication skills are required for almost everything in a healthy marriage – including sex.

-“Global Self-Esteem and Sexual Self-Esteem as Predictors of Sexual Communication in Intimate Relationships” by M.K.
-Oattes and A. Offman (The Canadian Journal of Human Sexuality, 2007) reveals a direct connection between the presence of passion in a marriage and sexual communication skills.
+A study in The Canadian Journal of Human Sexuality reveals a direct connection between the presence of passion in a marriage and sexual communication skills.

-“Analyses of the responses of 74 individuals indicated that sexual self-esteem is a distinct … aspect of global self-esteem and that sexual communication differs from general communication.
+The study showed that “sexual self-esteem is a distinct … aspect of global self-esteem and that sexual communication differs from general communication.
 Furthermore, it was found that high levels of both global and sexual self-esteem predicted a higher ability to communicate about satisfying sexual behaviours with a partner.”